Qwestr/Qwestr-API/README.md

 Once you've made your model changes in `/prisma/schema.prisma`, simply run `yarn migrate:create`.

 A new migration folder/ files will be created.
-You can then execute the migration using `yarn migrate:update`.
+You can then execute the migration using<b>
+`yarn migrate:update` or `yarn migrate:update-verbose`.

 ## Available Scripts